National swimmers haul 56 medals at 34th CARIFTA Swimming Championships

 Amateur swimmers representing the Cayman Islands are returning home with 56 medals after competing at the 34th CARIFTA Championships held 12-24 April in Barbados.
 With artistic swimmers opening the competition with seven medals 12-14 April, competitive pool and open water swimmers followed with 49 medals over five days of competition 20-24 April.

 In the pool, Cayman was led by a number of swimmers including Camana Bay Aquatic Club’s Avery Lambert.
 The 15-year old, who attends Bolles School in Jacksonville, Fla., won eight medals overall including gold in both the Girls 13-14 Open Water 5K swim and the 400-metre individual medley.
 Lambert, along with Raya Embury-Brown, Kyra Rabess and Stephanie Royston clocked a CARIFTA record of 8:59.00 in 4×200-metre relay.
-Lambert also took silver in both the 800-metre IM and 400-metre freestyle.
+Lambert also took silver in both the 800-and 400-metre freestyle.

 “It was an unforgettable time,” said Lambert.
 “It took all of us to contribute to break the record.
 Our coaches put together a very strong team that represented the Cayman Islands very well.”